uday-rana/codeshift/README.md

 - `-o, --output`: Specify filename to write output to
 - `-t, --token-usage`: Display the number of tokens used by the AI for processing
+- `-s, --stream`: Stream the response from the LLM.
 - `-h, --help`: Display the help message explaining usage, options, and arguments
 - `-v, --version`: Display the program name and version number